chrisminnick/ai-coding-activity/README.md

    - Suggested prompt: `What are some good questions and answers about the history of the United States?
 Format the questions and answers so they can be used by a JavaScript program.`

-2. Copy the content from your generative AI tool into a file in your GitHub repository.
 3. As a team, review the content and make any necessary changes.

 ### Part 3: Create the game